helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![scales-highlighting]

-### More UI flags

-The audio monitor view can be toggled between two modes on click or tap, switching between the simple spectrogram mode and the waveform mode:

-![monitors]

 The mini-map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.

 When in compact mode, it is stretched to fit all project: